-The EuPCS for mixtures in the scope of Article 45 is maintained by ECHA and subject to change – version 1.0 is currently available in English and will be made available in the official languages in 2019.
+The EuPCS for mixtures in the scope of Article 45 is maintained by ECHA and subject to change.
+Version 1.0 is currently available in English and will be made available in the official languages in 2019.

 Purpose and principles of the EuPCS

-An EuPCS practical guide is available to assist industry with the categorisation of mixtures according to the intended use e.g. in possible cases where overlapping categories may occur.
-Further support from ECHA’s Helpdesk is available through the Agency’s website.
+An EuPCS practical guide is available to assist industry with the categorisation of mixtures according to the intended use.

 The EuPCS is a dynamic system that needs to reflect legislative changes, industry needs, as well as the requirements for poison centres and appointed bodies.
 To ensure that the EuPCS reflects all users’ needs, requests for changes, accompanied by supporting justification from the relevant industry or sector association, can be submitted using the ECHA contact form.